sjdevloper/cs6460/README.md

 # cs6460

+## Using AI to Detect and Prevent Bullying on the School Bus

 ### With this project, the author worked to create three aspects of content.

 - First, the authors shared some resources on how people have already researched school bullying.